Herringbone Flooring: Why Everyone’s Choosing It

 3. Can I install it myself?

-Yes, you can if you have the right tools and follow the steps.
-If it feels too tricky, it’s better to hire a pro.
+Yes you can, with the proper tools and if you follow the steps.
+If that seems too tricky, you’re better off hiring a pro.

 4. How do I clean wood herringbone flooring?